Tonight's wine is the 2014 Paolo Scavino Cannubi Barolo. A beautiful wine from the Langhe region of Italy by the Scavino family.

 The palate is full, round, thick and slightly gluey-waxy.
 Delicious & easy to sip.
 Ripe; golden & some green apple, pear, more pineapple juice than flesh, white citrus blend, orange/tangerine, green melon, white & yellow peach and apricots.
 Honeysuckle, beeswax, ginger notes, white, slightly sweet, spice, somewhat elegant minerals, wet river stones, saline, gun powder/flintiness, not quite petrol notes with yellow flowers/lilies & some mixed greens.
 If you like cool climate acidity, you’ll love this Pinot Blanc.
 It’s like a rushing, clean, mountain stream.
 The finish is; ripe, rich, well balanced and refreshingly delicious.

 Photos of; Anne & Jean Trimbach, their ancient large oak vats lined with tartaric crystals and Trimbach.
 The whole area is a blend of German & French architecture.

 Additional notes; Alsace changed hands twice (French & Germany) over two World Wars.
 Alsace has also had two rebuild their vineyards twice after German tanks crushed their vineyards during both World Wars.
 Further ransacked & drank their wine cellars.
-If you know anything about how long it takes to replant and mature vines to get usable fruit (7 years minimum), it is a tremendous financial burden, if not disaster for wine producers. — 4 months ago
+If you know anything about how long it takes to replant and mature vines to get usable fruit (7 years minimum), it is a tremendous financial burden, if not disaster for wine producers. — a year ago